yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-examples/hasura-sample-app.md

 showAsideToc: true
 ---

-This page demonstrates how to deploy a GraphQL application on Hasura Cloud and Yugabyte Cloud using Hasura's Realtime Poll sample application.
-This application is built using React, powered by the Hasura GraphQL Engine, and backed by a Yugabyte Cloud YugabyteDB cluster.
+This page demonstrates how to deploy a GraphQL application on Hasura Cloud and YugabyteDB Managed using Hasura's Realtime Poll sample application.
+This application is built using React, powered by the Hasura GraphQL Engine, and backed by a YugabyteDB Managed YugabyteDB cluster.
 It has an interface for users to cast a vote on a poll, and results are updated in an on-screen bar chart in real time.

 ## Prerequisites

 The example has the following prerequisites:

-* You have created a cluster on Yugabyte Cloud
+* You have created a cluster on YugabyteDB Managed
   * For instructions, refer to [Create a cluster](../../cloud-basics/create-clusters/).
 * You have created a Hasura project and connected it to your cluster
-  * For instructions, refer to [Connect Hasura Cloud to Yugabyte Cloud](../hasura-cloud/).
+  * For instructions, refer to [Connect Hasura Cloud to YugabyteDB Managed](../hasura-cloud/).

 You will also need the **Admin Secret** of your Hasura project.